-Proton pump inhibitors (PPIs) reduce stomach acid.
+Proton pump inhibitors (PPIs) decrease gastric acid and gastric secretory volume.
 PPIs act by blocking the enzyme system responsible for active transport of acid into the gastrointestinal lumen, namely the hydrogen/potassium adenosine triphosphatase (H(+)/K(+) ATPase) of the gastric parietal cell, also known as the "proton pump."
-Omeprazole, the first drug in this class, was introduced in 1988.
+Omeprazole, the first drug in this class, was introduced in 1989.
 Since then, four other PPIs have been introduced: lansoprazole (1995), rabeprazole (1999), pantoprazole (2000) and esomeprazole (2001).
 In 2003 omeprazole became available over-the-counter in the US.
 The formulation for the over-the-counter product is omeprazole magnesium, available in other countries as omeprazole multiple unit pellet system (MUPS).
+Intravenous formulations are not considered in this report.

-PPIs are used to treat peptic ulcers (duodenal and gastric), gastroesophageal reflux disease (GERD), and drug-induced ulcers (e.g., non-steroidal anti-inflammatory drugs {NSAIDs}).
-For peptic ulcer disease, PPIs are given with antibiotics to eradicate H. pylori, the bacteria that causes ulcers.
-For gastroesophageal reflux, which causes heartburn and acid regurgitation, the American Gastroenterology Association recommends that patients first try lifestyle modifications and antacids or over-the-counter histamine-2 receptor antagonists (H2-RAs, commonly called "H2-blockers").
+PPIs are used to treat peptic ulcers (duodenal and gastric), symptoms of gastroesophageal reflux disease (GERD), healing of erosive esophagitis, and drug-induced ulcers (e.g., nonsteroidal anti-inflammatory drugs {NSAIDs}).
+If H. pylori, the bacterium that causes ulcers, is present, PPIs are given with antibiotics to eradicate H. pylori.
+For gastroesophageal reflux, which causes heartburn and acid regurgitation, the American Gastroenterological Association recommends that patients first try lifestyle modifications and antacids or over-the-counter histamine-2 receptor antagonists (H2-RAs, commonly called "H2-blockers").
 If these steps do not completely control heartburn symptoms, PPIs or high doses of H2-RAs may be prescribed.
 Many clinicians use H2-RAs as the initial therapy for gastroesophageal reflux.